Schr\"odinger's FP: Dynamic Adaptation of Floating-Point Containers for Deep Learning Training: Introduction

+\textbf{\EC:} On top of \QMQEshort and \MC exponent bitlength reduction, we introduce an \textit{optional} method, \EC, which exploits their biased distribution that naturally occurs during training~\cite{FPRaker}. \EC stores exponents using only as many bits as necessary to represent their value, outperforming any statically chosen bitlength. \EC chooses the bitlength per group of values to reduce metadata overhead achieving high encoding efficiency.
+Encoding values in DRAM using variable length containers is standard practice in systems for deep learning,~\cite{Deep_Compression,ShapeshifterMICRO,han_eie:isca_2016}.

+\textbf{Reducing Off-Chip Traffic: } We demonstrate that our methods boost energy efficiency and performance by transparently encoding values as they are being stashed to off-chip DRAM, and decoding them to their original format as they are being read back.
+To do so, we introduce \textit{(de)compressor} units in front of the memory controller leaving the rest of the on-chip memory hierarchy and compute cores unchanged.
+Future work can investigate using \DPRL to boost computation throughput as well.

-Section~\ref{sec:hardware} presents efficient hardware compressors/decompressors that operate on groups of otherwise unmodified floating-point values be it FP32 or BFloat16.
-The compressors accept an external mantissa length signal and pack the group of values using the aforementioned compression methods for the mantissas and exponents.
-The decompressors expand such compressed blocks back to into the original floating-point format.
+To maximize benefits, we present a hardware-assisted implementation of \DPRL (a software-only implementation is possible as well but is left for future work); the inclusion of specialized hardware units is now commonplace among all hardware vendors.
+Appendix~\ref{sec:hardware} presents efficient hardware (de)compressors that operate on groups of unmodified floating-point values.
+The units accept external mantissa and exponent length signals and pack values maintaining DRAM-friendly long, sequential accesses.
+The decompressors expand such compressed blocks back into the original floating-point format.

-We study \DPRL with ResNet18~\cite{resnet} and MobileNet V3~\cite{mobilenetv3} trained on ImageNet~\cite{imagenet}.
-For clarity, we report detailed results with ResNet18 with BFloat16 throughout the paper, concluding with overall performance and energy efficiency measurements for all models.